 How can I pay?

-Payment can be made by card over the phone to customer services (01824 706000).
+Payment can be made by card over the phone to customer services (01824 706000) or you can pay by BACS.
 Payment by cheque or cash is only available at one of Denbighshire’s One Stop Shops.
-Please contact us for the appropriate reference number before attempting to pay.
-Failing to provide the appropriate reference number may delay your application.

 More information